NYCComptroller/Checkbook/SOLR-INSTALL.md

  *Note: as the above implies, Tomcat will be running as `root` and writing to its log directory as `root`.
-This is not ideal; probably Tomcat should run as `www-data`.
+This is not ideal; probably Tomcat should run as `www-data` or `apache`.
 However, we have not tested that configuration yet, so for now we are documenting running as `root`.*

-3. Ensure that Solr will be able to connect to the PostgreSQL DB.

-          $ sudo -u postgres psql -c "ALTER USER postgres WITH PASSWORD 'postgres';"

- *Note: Hmm, this step does not really belong in the Solr installation instructions.
-It's really about setting the postgres DB user's password, and therefore should be documented in INSTALL.md.*

-4. Set the PostgreSQL connection authentication configuration:
+3. Set the PostgreSQL connection authentication configuration.

- Open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.1/main/pg_hba.conf` if Ubuntu 12.04 or `/var/lib/pgsql/9.3/data/pg_hba.conf` if CentOS 6.4) and apply the changes listed below:
+ Open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.3/main/pg_hba.conf` if Ubuntu 12.04 or `/var/lib/pgsql/9.3/data/pg_hba.conf` if CentOS 6.4) and apply the changes listed below:

-# 'local' is for Unix domain socket connections only
+ **'local' is for Unix domain socket connections only**

         local     all         all              md5

-# IPv4 local connections:
+ **IPv4 local connections: **

         host      all       0.0.0.0/0          md5

-# IPv6 local connection:
+ **IPv6 local connection: **

         host      all          all             md5

- *Note: This configuration is set so any user can log into the database providing the username: localhost, postgres, etc. with the password: postgres.
- This configuration is simply for initial setup and can be customized to your preference.

- *Note: Again, that "postgres" user is the main PG database user, and changing its authentication mechanism could affect up other things.
+ *Note:  This configuration is simply for initial setup and can be customized to your preference.
+The "postgres" user is the main database user, and changing its authentication mechanism could affect up other things.
- The long-term solution is for Checkbook to have its own PG user.*
+ The long-term solution is for Checkbook to have its own user.*

-5. Then restart PostgreSQL:
+4. Restart PostgreSQL.

           $ sudo service postgresql-9.3 restart

- Verify that the user postgres can connect to the checkbook database with the following command.
+5. Verify that the user postgres can connect to the checkbook database with the following commands.  `<host>` can be replace with `localhost` or ip address.

           $ PGPASSWORD=postgres psql -U postgres checkbook

-6. Next, verify that the localhost user can connect to the checkbook database with password authentication.
-Later SOLR will connect to the database using U-localhost and -PGPASSWORD=postgres.
-The following command will verify if that connection is succesfull.

-          $ PGPASSWORD=postgres psql -U localhost checkbook
+          $ PGPASSWORD=postgres psql -U postgres -h <host> checkbook

  The expected result is something like this:

           psql (9.3.5)
           Type "help" for help.
           checkbook=# \q  (to quit)

-7. Tell Solr how to connect to PostgreSQL:
+6. Configure Solr's PostgreSQL configuration.

  Edit `/opt/solr-4.1.0/indexes/solr/collection1/conf/db-config.xml`
- to insert the correct database details.
-There is no line break or backslash here; the backslash just indicates line continuation:
+to look something like this in the `<dataSource>` tags:

-          url="jdbc:postgresql://localhost/checkbook" \
+          url="jdbc:postgresql://localhost/checkbook"
           user="postgres" password="postgres"

- *Note: Actually, you may not need to edit it if you're just testing, as the shipped file has the username "postgres" with password "postgres", for testing.
-However, in a production environment those would be different, and this is where you would need to set them.*
+ *Note: In a production environment the default username and password of "postgres" should be changed to something more suitable.

-8. Start Solr inside Tomcat:
+7. Start Solr inside Tomcat.

- To run Tomcat, you'll need a Java runtime environment.
-If your system doesn't already have one, you can install it like this under Ubuntu 12.04:

-          $ sudo apt-get update
-          $ sudo apt-get install openjdk-6-jre-headless

- Now that Java is installed, start up Tomcat:
+ To start up Tomcat:

           $ cd /opt/apache-tomcat-6.0.35/bin
           $ sudo ./startup.sh

- That starts up Tomcat, and Solr within Tomcat.
-Visit
- <http://localhost:8080/solr-checkbook/> in a browser to verify that
- Solr is now running.
+  Then visit <http://localhost:8080/solr-checkbook/> in a browser to verify that Solr is now running.
 For troubleshooting errors, see the detailed logs in `/opt/apache-tomcat-6.0.35/logs/`.

+ *Note: On systems with less memory, like 32 bit systems, you may need to modify the java memory settings `Xms7130M -Xmx7130M` in `/opt/apache-tomcat-6.0.35/bin/catalina.sh`.

-9. Start Solr indexing.
+8. Start Solr indexing.

  Visit this url in a browser start indexing:
  <http://localhost:8080/solr-checkbook/dataimport?command=full-import&clean=true&jobID=0>